sangmokhan/sangmokhan.github.io/index.md

 ## Biography

-I am an M.S. student at the [Department of Mechanical and Process Engineering](https://mavt.ethz.ch), ETH Zurich.
+I am an M.S. student in Mechanical Engineering at [ETH Zurich](https://mavt.ethz.ch).
 Previously, I obtained a B.S. in Mechanical Engineering from [The University of Melbourne](https://eng.unimelb.edu.au).

 I am currently conducting my master's thesis at the [Laboratory for Simulation and Modeling](https://www.psi.ch/en/lsm/cfd-group), Paul Scherrer Institute.